aar2dee2/ButterBeer/db-schemas.md

 Geographical info schemas:
 Might populate these directly in Supabase, rather than through Phoenix.
 There may be existing csv that I can import and upload directly.
+`Note` might be better to use an API such as Google Maps API for this, so when more granular data is needed (such as cities, neighbourhoods etc) the database is not populated with redundant data that is available publicly.

 1. #### __continents__:
   Contains Continent names

   Columns will include:

       1. id: primary key column (int type)
       2. name: varchar